Step-by-step guide

 Open the cleaner

-Drop a JPEG or TIFF into RemoveMyEXIF.
+Drop a JPEG or TIFF into REMOVEMYEXIF.
 The file stays in your browser.

 Review the metadata